-(b) Continuing In Office Of Mr. Tham Kut Cheong As Independent Non-Executive Director "THAT subject to passing of the Ordinary Resolution No. 4, authority be and is hereby given to Mr. Tham Kut Cheong who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than twelve (12) years, to continue to act as an Independent Non-Executive Director of the Company."
-(Resolution 7)
+(b) Continuing In Office of Mr. Tham Kut Cheong As Independent Non-Executive Director "THAT authority be and is hereby given to Mr. Tham Kut Cheong who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."

-(c) Continuing In Office Of Mr. You Tong Lioung @ Yew Tong Leong As Independent Non-Executive Director (Resolution 8)
+(c) Continuing In Office of Mr. You Tong Lioung @ Yew Tong Leong As Independent Non-Executive Director

-"THAT authority be and is hereby given to Mr. You Tong Lioung @ Yew Tong Leong who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than twelve (12) years, to continue to act as an Independent Non-Executive Director of the Company.
+"THAT subject to passing of Ordinary Resolution No. 4, authority be and is hereby given to Mr. You Tong Lioung @ Yew Tong Leong who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company.